The flagship of British silent film appreciation and rehabilitation returns – so get your diaries out!

 The following day sees the actual symposium, organised by Dr Lawrence Napper, KCL Lecturer in Film Studies and author of The Great War in Popular British Cinema of the 1920s (2015).

-11th April 2016 edit: the entire programme is now available here: event listing and links.
+11th April 2016 update: the entire programme is now available here: event listing and links.

 British Silent Film Festival Symposium Call for Papers